ruuvi-friends/ruuvi-hass.io/README.md

           name: 'bathroom'
 ```

-**⚠️ Important note: Do not add more than one ruuvi platform in the sensors configuration**

-The code in `setup_platform` is called per platform, so at boot time multiple blocking requests to IO will be performed, resulting in only one of the platforms beings successfully setup.
+**⚠️ Important note:** Do not add more than one ruuvi platform in the sensors configuration.
+The code in `setup_platform` is called once per platform, so at boot time multiple blocking requests to IO will be performed, resulting in only one of the platforms beings successfully setup.

 ## Work needed
 The hass component supports passing the bluetoth adapter, but that is currently